-If you own a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
+If you have a website, it’s inevitable that at some point you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In this tutorial, we show you how to transfer files between your hard drive and your hosting server.
+In this tutorial, we show you how to transfer files between your hard drive and your web server.

-In addition to the written step-by-step tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.

-This section covers 3 methods for transferring files between your computer and your server:
+This section covers three methods for transferring files between your computer and your web server:

 - How to set up a Browser-based FTP client,